Stuffed eggplant: In Egypt

 Bedengan mekhalel (باذنجان مخلل) is a pickled eggplant dish traditionally eaten in Egypt alongside various main dishes.
-Small eggplants are typically used for this dish, which are first boiled until slightly tender before being stuffed with a mixture of minced garlic, chili peppers, coriander, and spices such as cumin and salt.
+Small eggplants are typically used for this dish; they are boiled until slightly tender before being stuffed with a mixture of minced garlic, chili peppers, coriander, and spices such as cumin and salt.
 Once stuffed, the eggplants are arranged in a jar and submerged in a brine of vinegar and lemon juice, allowing them to absorb the flavors over time.